hsklein/Simprovise/docs/source/modeling_concepts.rst

 nested - i.e., locations can contain other sublocations.
 Locations can also contain resources, entity sources and entity sinks.

-Moveable objects - primarily entities - can move between locations.
+Moveable objects - primarily
+:ref:`entities <entity-concept-label>` - can move between locations.

 In our bank example, teller windows and the customer queue can be represented as locations.